Mathiom/Framework-of-Oz/docs/cpts.md

-		'id'		=> #REQUIRED#, 			//(STR) The Post Types internal id/slug 'singular'	=> $oz->deslug(%id),	//(STR) Used for singular labels 'plural'	=> $oz->deslug(%id),	//(STR) Used for plural labels 'labels'	=> array(
+		'id'		=> #REQUIRED#, 			//(STR) The Post Types internal id/slug 'singular'	=> $oz->deslug(%id),	//(STR) Used for singular labels 'plural'	=> $oz->deslug(%id),	//(STR) Used for plural labels 'icon'		=> '',					//(STR) File location to an Oz CPT Spritesheet, for use in menus and pages 'labels'	=> array(
 			//[From the Codex...should all be strings](http://codex.wordpress.org/Function_Reference/register_post_type)
 			'name'				=> %plural,